LukeShortCloud/rootpages/src/commands/storage.rst

-   insmod normal; normal, this will load the kernel module for the GUI GRUB prompt blkid, list partitions and their UUIDs ls, list the partitions; this can also be used to view files in the partition busybox, busybox is sometimes provided to have common shell utilies available
+   insmod normal; normal, this will load the kernel module for the GUI GRUB prompt blkid, list partitions and their UUIDs ls, list the partitions; this can also be used to view files in the partition busybox, busybox is sometimes provided to have common shell utilities available

 dracut
 ~~~~~~